Nedomas/zapata/README.md

 # Zapata

 Who has time to write tests?
 This is a revolutional tool to make them write themselves.

 ![Emiliano Zapata](https://cloud.githubusercontent.com/assets/1877286/3753719/af3bfec2-1814-11e4-8790-242c2b26a8e9.jpg)

 # What is your problem?

 There comes a day where you have this bullshit class ``RobotToTest``.
-We need tests.
+We need tests. :shipit:

 ```ruby
 class RobotToTest